jiaxins1028/Temperature-oyster_mortality/README.md

-# Tasmanian Pacific Oyster mortality data and temperatures (Temperature-oyster_mortality)
+# Tasmanian Pacific Oyster mortality data and temperatures

 Data for generating high temperature risks on Pacific oyster disease and mortality at Pipe Clay Lagoon, Upper and Lower Pittwater in Tasmania.